 Collaboration is all about the experience

 ClickShare’s user experience is simple and intuitive.
 There are no multi-step instructions.
 No training.
 No manuals.
-No software to download and install.
-Just seamless sharing to the meeting room screen.
-The clue is in the name: you simply click the Button or Virtual Button in the Desktop App and share.
-This ease of use saves time and helps you make the most of the time you’ve booked for meetings.
+Just seamless connecting to the room's AV setup and easy content sharing to the meeting room screen.
+The clue is in the name: you simply click the Button or Virtual Button in the Desktop App and start your meeting instantly.
+This ease of use saves time and helps you make the most of the time you’ve booked for meetings, inculding your remote and hybrid meetings.
 Acceptance by your visitors is pretty much instantaneous.
 Since ClickShare offers free updates, you are always sure to have working units available in your meeting rooms.
 With ClickShare users have the freedom to chose between sharing with a Button or an App (for both laptop & desktop as for mobile devices).
 In fact combining both in one and the same meeting offers a richer and interactive way of collaboration.

 The Solstice approach is to be as feature-rich as possible.
 Unfortunately, many of these extras mean little to the user and don’t make collaboration any easier.
 By overloading the user with complicated or distracting features, like room scheduling, complex lay-outing, the need of mobile apps to be able to annotate and RSS feeds, the sharing experience becomes more confusing than it needs to be.
 The danger to have obsolete units is real if your business doesn’t keep up its subscription to firmware updates.